thomas-asnar/thomas-asnar.github.io/_drafts/docker-billet.md

 > Everything at Google, from Search to Gmail, is packaged and run in a Linux container.
 Each week we launch more than 2 billion container instances

-Après une légère introcution, je vous montrerai un exemple d'utilisation de Docker (niveau novice à intermédiaire).
+Après une légère introduction, je vous montrerai un exemple d'utilisation de Docker (niveau novice à intermédiaire).

 ## Introduction à Docker